dottjt/LearningSchedule/README.md

 # Updates

+**26-06-17** - Refactored more css.
+So, so, so, so, so close to making it responsive.
+Working with textarea elements is a nightmare, not to mention that the CMS is built into the presentation, so I have to figure out how to make it perfectly functional, as well as look nice for four different views.
+Nearly done though!
+You're mine, Wilkins.

+**25-06-17** - Redux-Form is being a bit of a nightmare.
+Implementing input counters is proving difficult, because there's three level of abstraction I need to deal with, and having to continually update via the reducer is proving quite slow, even though it's uni-directional.
+Though I think the app needs a huge update to performance in general, given I haven't really paid much attention to it.

 **24-06-17** - NA.
 More Angular and C#.
 Spent a heap of time learning about Observables, C# Razor templates and Entity Framework.
 Also, a heap of C# features.
 My gosh, talk about a progressive, static language.

 **23-06-17** - NA.
 Decided to learning Angular and C# instead.
 Angular, while philosophically broken, clunky and largely devoid of actual Javascript - is a tooling wet dream.
 I think maybe that makes it worth it?
 C# and asp.net core is also incredibly nice.